The-AI-Alliance/glossary/docs/glossary.markdown

 ### Reinforcement Learning with Verifiable Rewards

-A [Reinforcement Learning](#reinforcement-learning) approach for LLMs where the response from a model during an RL step can be verified externally.
+A [Reinforcement Learning](#reinforcement-learning) approach for LLMs where the [Response](#response) from a model during an RL step can be verified externally.
 For example, does the generated code compile and pass existing unit tests?
 See [Awesome RLVR](https://github.com/opendilab/awesome-RLVR){:target="_blank"} for more details.

 ### Repeatable